jdeniau/julien.deniau.me/posts/2023-10-10-metck-fock.md

 I created a fetch mocking library named [`metch-fock`](https://github.com/mapado/metch-fock) that does work great with native `fetch` call on NodeJS 18+.

-## What happens yesterday ?
+## What happened yesterday ?

 I did migrate some code from one internal package to another, but I struggled with [Jest](https://jestjs.io/), our testing framework.

-After spending half the day beeing unable to migrate those test, despite the fact that we have jest in both packages, and nearly the same configuration, I decided to test [Vitest](https://vitest.dev/), another testing framework that is compatible with Jest, but with native TypeScript support.
+After spending half the day being unable to migrate those test, despite the fact that we have jest in both packages, and nearly the same configuration, I decided to test [Vitest](https://vitest.dev/), another testing framework that is compatible with Jest, but with native TypeScript support.

 ### Migrating to Vitest